odegeasslbc/caffe-weighted_softmax_loss_layer/README.md

   name: "junk_image_data"
   type: "Data"
   top: "junk_image_data"    # <-- we don't need this junk image
-  top: "sample_weight"      # <-- but we do need this label }
+  top: "sample_weight"      # <-- but we do need this label as a weight you want to assign when calculate the loss }
 layers {
     name: "loss"